-The Estonian Print and Paper Museum readily welcomes visitors from abroad and provides tours and workshops also in English.
-Other languages might be available by request.
+TYPA centre (formerly The Estonian Print and Paper Museum) readily welcomes visitors from abroad and provides tours and workshops also in English.
+Other languages (Russian, might be available by request.

 We are open for visiting Wed – Sun 12:00 – 18:00.
 Other times possible by request, see contacts at the bottom of the page.

-We are located in the courtyard of Aparaaditehas where also several restaurants and design shops are available.
+We are located next to the Aparaaditehas culture factory.
+There are several restaurants available nearby.
 See map at the bottom of the page.

 The best way to experience our activities is in our workshops.
 Some of the most popular workshops are:

-The Estonian Print & Paper Museum is a private museum-studio and the only print-related heritage institution in the whole region.
-We are not a traditional museum, but strive to keep the machines in our collection running and pass on the skills & know-how of traditional letterpress printing, binding and other related activities.
+TYPA is a private museum-studio and the only print-related heritage institution in the whole region.
+We strive to keep the machines in our collection running and pass on the skills & know-how of traditional letterpress printing, binding and other related activities.